 I was introduced to these awesome boards back when I was a teacher at a local parent partnership program.
 Several of my students were raving about them.

 They seriously remind me of something I enjoyed as a kid–sort of like a MagnaDoodle, but in a pad with a pen attached.
-Then you could simply lift the page and magically erase what you wrote.
+Then, you could lift the page and magically erase what you wrote.
 (Do you remember those?)

-But the Boogie Board is that toy from my past with an amazing facelift.
-It’s seriously cool, and feels high-tech.
+But the Boogie Board is that toy from my past with a fantastic facelift.
+It’s seriously cool and feels high-tech.

-Can you see your young kids practicing writing their letters and name on this thing?
+Can you see your young kids practicing writing their letters and names on this thing?

 How about your middles playing Tic-Tac-Toe and creating lists?